pashov/audits/Report-template.md

 # Introduction

-A time-boxed security review of the **{protocol name}** protocol was done by pashov, with a focus on the security aspects of the application's implementation.
+A time-boxed security review of the **protocol name** protocol was done by **pashov**, with a focus on the security aspects of the application's implementation.

 # Disclaimer